realh/gbxutils/README.md

 Loads a Trackmania map/challenge file and outputs a json representation.
-This tool is still incomplete and does not recognise all chunk types yet, but enough for it to work on some TMNF maps.
+This tool is still incomplete and does not recognise all chunk types yet, but enough for it to work on some TMNF maps (with no MediaTracker).
 When it encounters a chunk it doesn't recognise it will stop with an error, but it will still try to save what it's parsed so far.

 ### gbxurls.js